-Norton is a native-American grape that produces a robust red wine with big fruit flavors that ages well.
+Norton is a native-American grape that produces a robust red wine with big fruit flavors that is ready to drink while still young.
 Pair with red-meat, game and robust hard cheeses.
 Before Prohibition, Norton wines were deemed the "best red wine of all nations" at a worldwide competition in Vienna.
-This rare, mysterious grape is making a comeback at better wineries in the Southeast.
+This rare, mysterious grape has made a comeback at better wineries in the Southeast.

 The Grove Norton is locally grown and a suberb expression of this grape.
 A must for the serious wine collector.
 The wine is a deep purple with hints of clove on the nose and a nice tart finish.

 - Our 2016 Norton (current vintage) took a Silver medal at the 2018 Mid-Atlantic Wine Competition.